-For those assets held self-custodially, Exodus maintains a number of security measures to manage and protect private keys including but not limited to the use of cold storage, multi-signature protocols, access limited to select senior executives and finance personal, and various physical safeguards such as geographic dispersion throughout North America of private keys.
+For those assets held self-custodially, Exodus maintains a number of security measures to manage and protect private keys including but not limited to the use of cold storage, multi-signature protocols, access limited to select senior executives and finance personnel, and various physical safeguards such as geographic dispersion throughout North America of private keys.
 Exodus does not maintain insurance that covers its digital assets, whether held on Exchange or held self-custodially, in the case of loss or fraud.
 See "Item 1A.
-Risk Factors - Risks Related to Our Business - We do not insure against all potential losses, and, therefore, our business, financial condition, results of operations and cash flows could be adversely affected if users blame or become dissatisfied with the Exodus Platform as a result of these negative experiences."
+Risk Factors - Risks Related to Our Business - We do not insure against potential losses, and we could be adversely affected if users blame or become dissatisfied with the Exodus Platform as a result of these negative experiences."